kdave/btrfs-progs/Documentation/mkfs.btrfs.rst

 ^^^^^^^^^^^^^^

-For the following examples, assume devices numbered by 1, 2, 3 and 4, data or metadata blocks A, B, C, D, with possible stripes eg. A1, A2 that would be logically A, etc. For parity profiles PA and QA are parity and syndrom, associated with the given stripe.
+For the following examples, assume devices numbered by 1, 2, 3 and 4, data or metadata blocks A, B, C, D, with possible stripes e.g. A1, A2 that would be logically A, etc. For parity profiles PA and QA are parity and syndrome, associated with the given stripe.
 The simple layouts single or DUP are left out.
 Actual physical block placement on devices depends on current state of the free/allocated space and may appear random.
 All devices are assumed to be